 We are a clinical-stage gene therapy company pioneering the development of product candidates using our targeted and evolved AAV vectors.
 We seek to unlock the full potential of gene therapy using our platform, Therapeutic Vector Evolution, which combines the power of directed evolution with our approximately one billion synthetic capsid sequences to invent evolved vectors for use in targeted gene therapy products.
-Our targeted and evolved vectors are invented to be delivered effectively through clinically routine, well-tolerated and minimally invasive routes of administration, to transduce diseased cells in target tissues efficiently, to have reduced immunogenicity and, where relevant, to have resistance to pre-existing antibodies.
-We believe these key attributes will enable us to create targeted gene therapy product candidates with improved therapeutic profiles, and to address a broad range of diseases from rare to large patient populations, including those that other gene therapies are unable to address.
+Our targeted and evolved vectors are invented with the goals of being delivered through clinically routine, well-tolerated and minimally invasive routes of administration, of transducing diseased cells in target tissues efficiently, of having reduced immunogenicity and, where relevant, of having resistance to pre-existing antibodies.
+We believe these key features will help us to potentially create targeted gene therapy product candidates with improved therapeutic profiles, and to address a broad range of diseases from rare to large patient populations, including those that other gene therapies are unable to address.
 Each of our product candidates is created with one of our targeted and evolved AAV vectors.
 Our platform is designed to be modular, in that an evolved vector invented for a given set of diseases can be equipped with different transgene payloads to treat other diseases affecting the same tissue types.
-We believe this modularity increases the potential likelihood for success and could accelerate the pace of our product development.
+We believe this modularity will help inform the clinical development of subsequent product candidates using the same vector.

 We have built a deep portfolio of gene therapy product candidates initially focused in three therapeutic areas: ophthalmology (intravitreal vector), cardiology (intravenous vector) and pulmonology (aerosol vector).
-We have three product candidates that are in clinical trials.
-We are developing 4D-125 for the treatment of X-linked retinitis pigmentosa (XLRP), currently in a Phase 1/2 clinical trial with initial data expected in 2021.
-We are advancing 4D-110 for the treatment of choroideremia, currently in a Phase 1 clinical trial with initial data expected in 2022.
-Roche holds an exclusive worldwide license to 4D-110, and has the exclusive option to in-license 4D-125 prior to initiation of pivotal clinical trials.
-We received FDA Fast Track designation for 4D-310 for the treatment of Fabry disease, which is currently in a Phase 1/2 clinical trial, with initial clinical data expected in 2021.
-Our two IND candidates are 4D-150 for wet age-related macular degeneration (wet AMD), and 4D-710 for cystic fibrosis lung disease.
+We have three product candidates that are in clinical trials: 4D-125 for the treatment of X-linked retinitis pigmentosa ("XLRP") in a Phase 1/2 clinical trial, 4D-110 for the treatment of choroideremia in a Phase 1 clinical trial, and 4D-310 for the treatment of Fabry disease in a Phase 1/2 clinical trial.
+Our two IND candidates are 4D-150 for the treatment of wet age-related macular degeneration ("wet AMD"), and 4D-710 for the treatment of cystic fibrosis lung disease.
 We expect to file the INDs and to initiate clinical trials for both of these programs in the second half of 2021.

-We believe our competitive advantages, combined with our highly experienced team, uniquely position our company to successfully create, develop, manufacture and effectively commercialize targeted gene therapies that, if approved, will transform the lives of patients suffering from debilitating diseases and unlock the full potential of gene therapy.
+We believe our competitive advantages, combined with our highly experienced team, help to position our company to create, develop, manufacture and, if approved, effectively commercialize targeted gene therapies that could transform the lives of patients suffering from debilitating diseases.

-Our Therapeutic Vector Evolution Platform
+Our Approach: Therapeutic Vector Evolution Platform

 Gene therapy holds tremendous promise as a transformative therapeutic class.
 However, the majority of gene therapies have encountered limitations such as inflammation and toxicity, high dose requirements, limited efficacy and neutralization by pre-existing antibodies, due in part to their utilization of conventional AAV vectors that are naturally occurring and non-targeted.
-Through our Therapeutic Vector Evolution platform we apply the principles of directed evolution to invent targeted and evolved vectors for the delivery of genes to specific tissue types that are affected by the diseases that we are addressing.
-Our product candidates are designed and engineered to utilize our targeted and evolved vectors to address the limitations encountered with gene therapies utilizing conventional AAV vectors.
+Through our Therapeutic Vector Evolution platform we apply the principles of directed evolution to invent targeted and evolved vectors for the delivery of genes to specific tissue types for diseases involving the same target tissue(s).
+Our product candidates are designed and engineered to utilize our targeted and evolved vectors to potentially address the limitations encountered with gene therapies utilizing conventional AAV vectors.